Dry Cleaner Environmental Response Fund (DERF)

 - the DERF Reimbursement Linking Spreadsheet (Form 4400-214D).

-- DERF Projected Revenue Decline The Dry Cleaner Environmental Response Fund is funded from two revenue sources: a license fee paid by owners of dry cleaning facilities equal to 2.8% of dry cleaning gross receipts; and a dry cleaning solvent fee paid by persons who sell dry cleaning solvents to dry cleaners equal to $5.00 per gallon of perchloroethylene or $0.75 per gallon for other dry cleaning products.
+- DERF Projected Revenue Decline: The Dry Cleaner Environmental Response Fund is funded from two revenue sources: a license fee paid by owners of dry cleaning facilities equal to 2.8% of dry cleaning gross receipts; and a dry cleaning solvent fee paid by persons who sell dry cleaning solvents to dry cleaners equal to $5.00 per gallon of perchloroethylene or $0.75 per gallon for other dry cleaning products.
 A continued decline in revenue from both sources has resulted in a backlog of pending DERF claims waiting to be paid.
-This information illustrates anticipated annual revenue through the program sunset date of June 30, 2032 with projected decline rates of 9% and 12%. (new 03/04/2020)
+This information illustrates anticipated annual revenue through the program sunset date of June 30, 2032 with projected decline rates of 15% and 20%. (updated 2/22/2023)

-- Status of DERF Eligible Sites: This chart shows the current status of the 230 sites where a Potential Claim Notification was submitted by the August 30, 2008 deadline. (new 03/04/2020)
+- Status of DERF Eligible Sites: This chart shows the current status of sites where a Potential Claim Notification was submitted by the August 30, 2008 deadline. (updated 2/22/2023)

 Grant related statutes and administrative codes